1 9 6 5 – 1 9 7 5 (UK)

 87 x 60 minute episodes

-Sympathetically portrayed by Alfred Burke, poor old Frank Marker struggled to earn a living as a private eye and never made it to any locations more exotic than Brighton or Birmingham.
+Sympathetically portrayed by Alfred Burke, poor old Frank Marker struggled to earn a living as a private eye and never made it to any locations more exotic than Birmingham or Brighton.

 His idea of a glamorous case was one where he made enough money to pay the electricity bill, and to him, a beautiful woman was one who didn’t take her teeth out at night.